kevinrodbe/library/content/02-content-negotiation.md

 The media type name tells us that the payload of the HTTP request or response is to be treated as part of an application-specific interaction.
 The vnd.apocalypse part of the media type name declares that the media type is vendor-specific (vnd), and that the owner is the **apocalypse** application.
 The +json part declares JSON is used for the document formatting.

-Let's go to `config/initializers/mime_types.rb` and add our custom `apocalypse` media type there:
+Let's go to `config/initializers/mime_types.rb` and register our custom `apocalypse` media type:

 ```ruby
 # Be sure to restart your server when you modify this file.